eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/05-graphql-query-github-comments-with-one-graph-through-urql-s-client.md

 }
 ```

-You can check out the `Network` tab in the developer tools, or `console.log` the result of the `COMMENTS_QUERY` to see the data coming back from `Onegraph`.
+You can check out the `Network` tab in the developer tools, or `console.log` the result of the `COMMENTS_QUERY` to see the data coming back from `OneGraph`.

 ---